-^{2.} Some of these issues have been discussed by Wolman (2001).
+2 Some of these issues have been discussed by Wolman (2001).
 His article is skillfully executed and clearly written, but reaches conclusions that in some ways differ from those presented below.

-^{3.} We are, in other words, here concerned with the attainment of specified policymaker objectives, not the determination of which objectives would maximize individual welfare.
-The latter topic is an important one, but the considerations explored here are logically prior-that is, would continue to apply.
+3 We are, in other words, here concerned with the attainment of specified policymaker objectives, not the determination of which objectives would maximize individual welfare.
+The latter topic is an important one, but the considerations explored here are logically prior-i.e., would continue to apply.

-^{4.} For a rationalizing discussion of this shock term, see Woodford (2003, pp. 448-455).
+4 For a rationalizing discussion of this shock term, see Woodford (2003, pp. 448-455).